albar965/littlenavmap-manual/en/APPROACHES.md

 Do not follow the lines exactly, they are just an indicator for what to fly.
 An exception are holds where a distance is given for the straight leg.
 The hold size will match the distance in this case.

+Note that procedure holds are part of the flight plan and differ from the user defined holdings ([Holdings](HOLD.md)) which are simply map display objects.

 ![Hold](../images/hold.jpg "Hold")

 _**Picture above:** A hold with 2 nautical miles straight segment length.
 Enter and exit at _`ZUNAD`_ and fly at or above 2600 feet.
 Course is 61° magnetic degrees._